If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 If the ice tastes great, then you’re done.

 Don’t forget to wash the outside of the ice maker.
-Normally, dirt that lies on the exterior will eventually make its way into the interior.
+Normally, dirt on the exterior will eventually make its way into the interior.
 Plus, a shiny ice maker looks great in your kitchen.

 Success!
 Your ice maker is clean.